 Is Benet Hall merely a study environment, or do the residents like to do social activities too?

-Although a big emphasis is placed on learning, the community offers social activities and events to keep you entertained and informed on information and topics pertinent to the BBS majors.
+The community offers social activities and events to keep you involved and informed on information and topics pertinent to the BBS majors.

 Is Benet Hall located in a convenient place?